Nine Things You Might Not Have Known About The Soo Locks

 Check out these nine interesting facts about the Soo Locks to inspire your visit from Sault Ste.
 Marie Convention and Visitor's Bureau.

 A man-made marvel and the busiest lock system in the world, by cargo tonnage, yes the Soo Locks!
 On average, between seven and ten thousand ships come through the locks during the shipping season each year.
 Built in 1855, these locks connect Lake Superior to Lake Huron and beyond.
 We have repeat visitors every season; they call themselves Boat Nerds, that watch ships from all over the world use this free lock system.
 Now here are some facts about the locking system and the St. Marys River.

-$500.4 Billion value attributed to the iron ore shipped through the Soo Locks each year.
+1. $500.4 Billion.
+The value attributed to the iron ore shipped through the Soo Locks each year.
 An average of 80 million tons of cargo moves through them each year.

-2,342 miles- ships from all over the world visit this port as the locks are a part of the Saint Lawrence Seaway, which connects Duluth, Minnesota to the Atlantic!
+3. 2,342 miles.
+Ships from all over the world visit this port as the locks are a part of the Saint Lawrence Seaway, which connects Duluth, Minnesota to the Atlantic!

-9 hours between Lake Superior and Lake Huron, it takes a freighter about nine hours to pass through the St. Mary’s River system
+6. 9 hours.
+The time between Lake Superior and Lake Huron, it takes a freighter about nine hours to pass through the St. Mary’s River system

 Now that you know more about the Soo Locks, come and visit us during Engineer’s Weekend, when you can go into the locks and get up close and personal with this engineering marvel!
 Can’t make it that one day of the year?
 You can visit the Soo Locks Park anytime between late March and Mid-January to see the freighters go through the locks.